mdgf1/resumos-leic/src/lp/0004-logica-primeiraordem-int.md

 $P(x, f(a, y)) \cdot \{a/x, f(a, b)/y\} = P(a, f(a, f(a, b))).$

-Como podemos observar, as ocorrências das variáveis individuais $x$ e $y$ são substituídos pelos termos a que estão ligados, sendo que todas as ocorrências dessas variáveis são ambas livres.
+Como podemos observar, as ocorrências das variáveis individuais $x$ e $y$ são substituídos pelos termos a que estão ligados, sendo que todas as ocorrências dessas variáveis são livres.

 $(A(x) \to \exists x[B(x)]) \cdot \{a/x, f(a,b)/y\} = A(a) \to \exists x[B(x)].$